 Resident groups in Category I will be scheduled into the facilities in accordance with the Priorities Schedule (Attachment 1).

-After Category I is scheduled, Category II groups will be scheduled on a first come first served basis.
+After Category I groups are scheduled, Category II groups will be scheduled on a first come first served basis.

 2. Exceptions